Skip to main contentSkip to navigation

 Is the Micron 9400 PRO recoverable?

-The 9400 PRO is a U.3 NVMe enterprise SSD with 232-layer 3D TLC NAND and a Micron proprietary controller.
-It uses a multi-controller architecture with independent NAND access engines for parallel read/write operations.
+The 9400 PRO is a U.3 NVMe enterprise SSD using Micron's 176-layer 3D TLC NAND paired with a Microchip NVMe 3016 (PM8628C1) 16-channel controller.
 Recovery feasibility depends on the failure mode: firmware corruption and FTL damage are addressable through PC-3000 vendor-specific access.
 Controller silicon failure is more complex because the 9400 uses AES-256 hardware encryption with keys bound to the controller.
 Board-level repair to revive the original controller is the only path when encryption prevents chip-off.
 Contact us with the specific model number and failure symptoms for an honest evaluation.

 What is the difference between this page and the Crucial recovery page?